How Long Does Cocaine Paranoia Last?

 Adverse Psychological Effects of Abusing Cocaine

 Cocaine ParanoiaOne of the most common symptoms of abusing cocaine is paranoia.
 Up to 84% of those who use cocaine will end up paranoid at some point while using the drug.
 The problem with paranoia is that a person might take irrational action against others as a result of their suspiciousness.
 In such a case, the user might harm or endangers another person, and this could mean legal consequences.
 The good news is cocaine paranoia does not last forever.
 It’s possible to work through it and get the proper help you need so you don’t have to experience any risks that come along with this frame of mind.

 Drug-Induced PsychosisThis is another effect of abusing cocaine for a long time.
 Psychosis is similar to paranoia, but it’s more of a combination of many symptoms, including paranoia and hallucinations.
-Cocaine-induced psychosis is common for crack cocaine or heavy meth abusers.
+Psychosis is common for crack cocaine or heavy meth abusers.
 But it can happen to anyone on any high dose of mind-altering drug because each individual reacts differently to substances and has their own mental history.

-DepressionMany people with a substance abuse disorder also experience depression or depressive thoughts.
+DepressionMany people with a substance use disorder also experience depression or depressive thoughts.
 You might also feel a twinge of helplessness when they come down from the “high” of cocaine.
 It is one of the withdrawal symptoms that rehabs deal with seeing suicidal thoughts are common.
 Anyone depressed from quitting cocaine needs to be under close supervision.

 HallucinationsAs with most other narcotics, cocaine can make you see and hear things that are not real.
 These hallucinations can further aggravate the feeling of paranoia or delusion.
 It also makes the addict incapable of dealing with real danger.
 At least 40 percent of cocaine addicts are unable to focus on real-life daily tasks, due to hallucinations.
 You might ignore traffic lights and instead concentrate on imaginary threats.
 Other effects include violence and suicidal thoughts.
 Violence is a result of paranoia and hallucination.
 When a person sees and hears things that are not real, they tend to be suspicious of other people and their intentions.
 If a high person imagines someone is following them, they might be violent toward them.
 Suicidal thoughts are a result of depression.
 These are common when you quit cocaine, and feel lonely or hopeless.

 What is Cocaine Paranoia?Someone who heavily abuses cocaine can experience paranoia, which is a feeling of suspiciousness towards other people and the world.
 Usually, paranoia comes as a result of the hallucinations where an addict feels like someone is attacking them or following them.
 According to a study by the American Journal of Psychology, more than half of the people who abuse cocaine experienced paranoia after use.
 The onset of paranoia is characterized by suspiciousness.
 In severe cases, paranoia causes a person to act aggressively toward other people.

 Signs of a Cocaine ParanoiaSome signs and symptoms of Cocaine Paranoia involve:

 - Suspicion of other people’s actions